SokratisMourselas/ML-Part2/README.md

 ```
 python3 part2.py
 ```
-5. If all the packages are installed the code must run succesfully and analytical information will be available in the terminal window regarding the flow of the algorithm.
+5. If all the packages are installed the code must run successfully and analytical information will be available in the terminal window regarding the flow of the algorithm.

 # Functionalities/Parameters:
 The aim of the algorithm is to create a machine learning model to perform a sentiment analysis on IMDb reviews.
 The classification is either a review being positive (1) or negative (0).